GoogleCloudPlatform/ruby-docker/app-engine-exec-wrapper/README.md

 This is a wrapper Docker image that sets up an environment similar to the [Google App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/), suitable for running scripts and maintenance tasks provided by an application deployed to App Engine.
-In particular, it ensures a suitable CloudSQL Proxy is running in the environment.
+In particular, it ensures a suitable Cloud SQL Proxy is running in the environment.

-Its driving use case is running production database migrations for Ruby on Rails applications, and we expect similar uses for other languasges and frameworks.
+Its driving use case is running production database migrations for Ruby on Rails applications, but it is also useful for Django applications, and we expect similar uses for other languages and frameworks.

 ## Usage